Rolex Model Ref. 2732 9ct 1937

 The Strap & Buckle

-The watch is fitted with a Brown Alligator strap and matching gold-plated Rolex buckle.
+The watch is fitted with a brown Alligator strap and plain gold-plated buckle.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock in plain padded leather, crocodile skin or lizard skin.
 We can also obtain most types and colours from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range of straps if you wish here.

 Box and Papers